dhaalves/dhaaActiveLearning/README.md

 You can check an example dataset under 'datasets' folder of this repository.

-After that you run the follwing example (example.py)
+After that, you can run the follwing example (example.py):

 ```python
 import numpy as np